-The 7I66 uses field power of 8VDC to 32VDC and sets its default input threshhold to 50% of field power supply voltage with 10% hysteresis.
+The 7I70 uses field power of 8VDC to 32VDC and sets its default input threshhold to 50% of field power supply voltage with 10% hysteresis for noise immunity.
 Inputs can be programmed to other thresholds and filtering can be added if desired.
-In addition to the being able to read digital on/off status of each input, all input pin voltages are readable with 8 bit resolution (7I66-8 only).

-The RS-422 interface at 2.5M Baud is compatible with HostMot2s SSLBP smart serial interface which can support as many as 32 7l66 cards with real time update rates up to 10 KHz and cable lengths up to 100 feet.
+In addition to the being able to read digital on/off status of each input, all input pin voltages are readable with 8 bit resolution.
+The RS-422 interface at 2.5 MBaud is compatible with HostMot2s SSLBP smart serial interface which can support as many as 32 7170 cards for a total of 1536 inputs with real time update rates up to 10 KHz.
 3.5 mm screw pluggable screw terminals are used for all isolated I/O.